pokt-network/docs/main-concepts/protocol/servicing.md

 Pocket Network requires a specific merkle tree implementation that ensures no two leafs of the merkle tree are identical \(for Relay replay protection\).
 [Plasma-Core's](https://plasma-core.readthedocs.io/en/latest/specs/sum-tree.html) merkle sum tree satisfies this property.

-By using the hash of the Relay data \(integrity is validated by verifying the Application Client Signature\) in conjunction with the replay protection from the Plasma tree, Pocket Network can proabalistically guarentee work completed without the Validator actually transmitting the entirety of its Relay Evidence to the rest of the network.
+By using the hash of the Relay data \(integrity is validated by verifying the Application Client Signature\) in conjunction with the replay protection from the Plasma tree, Pocket Network can probabilistically guarantee work completed without the Validator actually transmitting the entirety of its Relay Evidence to the rest of the network.

 A fancier name for this is a _Zero Knowledge Range Proof_.